AugmentedWeb/UserGUI/README.md

 ## Get started

 I'm glad you're interested in using UserGui, welcome!
-To get started, please take a look at the [documentation]().
-Have fun!
+To get started, please take a look at the [documentation]()!

 ## A quick overview on the features